hcederna/notes-email/README.md

 2. Press `control + click` to right-click on the `notes_email.app` application.
 3. Select `Open`.

-Because you downloaded the notes email application from the internet, you need to confirm you want to open it.
+Because you downloaded the notes email application from the internet, you may need to complete the above steps multiple times to have the `Open` option appear.
+You also may need to continue selecting the `Open` option in a few consecutive dialog boxes.

-1. Click `Open`.
-2. Click `Open`.

 The application temporarily opens a Terminal window while the program runs.
 Once the terminal window closes, navigate to the recipient email inbox and refresh to see your new notes digest email!

 ### Optional: Send Notes Digest Emails Automatically